Dealing with Father’s Day without dad

 2. Create a new tradition

-Another great way to mark Father’s Day is to establish a completely new tradition.
+Another great way to mark your first Father’s Day without dad is to establish a completely new tradition.
 Bake a delicious cake, go see a show, or bungee jump if you feel like it (literally anything goes).
-Just pick an activity that will bring a touch of joy back into the day—after all, this is exactly what he would want.
+Just pick an activity that will bring a touch of joy back into the day.

 If you’re feeling up to it, you could even plan a big family meal or go on a trip to take your mind off things.
 Setting a new Father’s Day tradition means that, rather than completely dreading the day, you’ll have a little something to look forward to.